Jaws 2: Plot

-A killer whale carcass is found on the beach.
+An orca carcass is found on the beach.
 Police Chief Martin Brody believes that a shark is responsible.
-Brody explains his concerns to Mayor Larry Vaughn, who expresses doubts that the town has another shark problem.
-Brody then finds floating debris from the destroyed speedboat and the boat driver's burnt remains.
-Brody calls Matt Hooper for assistance, but he is in Antarctica on a research expedition.
-Brody prohibits his 17-year-old son Mike from boating out of concern for his safety and instead lands him a job on the beach as a show of community service.
+He then finds floating debris from the destroyed speedboat and Diane's burnt remains.
+Brody attempts to contact oceanographer Matt Hooper for help, but he is away on a research expedition in Antarctica.
+When Brody raises his concerns, Mayor Larry Vaughn urges him not to press the issue, concerned about Brody's mental state and worried about jeopardizing the island's tourism and new development plans.
+Concerned for his family's safety, Brody forbids his 16-year-old son Mike from going out on the water.

-The following day, Brody watches a beach from an observation tower and causes a panic after mistaking a school of bluefish for a shark, and shooting at it.
-However, his fears are confirmed when photos from the diver's camera are processed, and one of them shows a close-up of the shark.
-When he presents it to the Amity Town Council, they refuse to believe it is a shark, and vote Brody out as police chief.
+The following day, Brody watches the beach from an observation tower and causes a panic after mistaking a school of bluefish for a shark and shooting at it.
+His fears are confirmed, however, when photos from the diver's camera are processed, and one of them shows a closeup of the shark's face.
+When he presents the photo evidence to the Amity Town Council, developer Len Peterson dismisses his concerns, and the council votes to remove Brody as police chief, with Vaughn the only member not voting against him.

-The next morning, Mike disobeys his father's orders by going sailing with his friends, taking his 10-year-old younger brother Sean with him.
-Marge, another teen, takes Sean with her, and they head out on six separate boats, going past a team of divers led by instructor Tom Andrews.
-Moments after submerging, Andrews encounters the shark.
-Panicking, he rushes to the surface, causing an embolism.
-Soon after, the shark hits the boat of teenage couple Eddie Marchand and Tina Wilcox, who have strayed from the others.
-Eddie falls into the water and is mauled to death.
+The next morning, Mike defies his father's orders by going sailing with his friends.
+He reluctantly brings his 9-year-old brother Sean, who catches him trying to sneak out, to keep him from tattling on him to their parents.
+Marge, another teen, takes Sean with her, and they head out on six boats, going past a team of divers led by instructor Tom Andrews.
+Shortly after submerging, Andrews encounters the shark in a kelp forest.
+Panicking, he rushes to the surface, causing a bends attack and an embolism.
+Later, the shark hits the boat of teenage couple Eddie Marchand and Tina Wilcox, who are separated from the main group, and mauls Eddie to death.